openhwgroup/cva6/cv32/sim/uvmt_cv32/README.md

 Makefiles
 -----------
 `Make` is used to generate the command-lines that compile and run simulations.
+`cv32/sim/uvmt_cv32/Makefile` is the
-The cwd of this README is `cv32/sim/uvmt_cv32` and the **Makefile** at this location is the 'root' Makefile.  `../Common.mk` supports all common variables, rules and targets, including specific targets to clone the RTL from [cv32e40p](https://github.com/openhwgroup/cv32e40p).
+'root' Makefile.  `cv32/sim/Common.mk` supports all common variables, rules and targets, including specific targets to clone the RTL from [cv32e40p](https://github.com/openhwgroup/cv32e40p).
 Simulator-specific Makefiles are used to build the command-line to run a specific test with a specific